Vermont Department of Health Update on COVID-19

 Critical Emergency Services will be available as usual.
 If you have an emergency, dial 9-1-1.

-- Digital resources can be found on the home page of the Library’s website: www.pawletpubliclibrary.wordpress.com.
+Digital resources can be found on our home page.
 There are four options:

 - Listen Up!
 Vermont (also known as Overdrive or Libby) to access free downloadable audio and eBooks.